Sardonic, you doubt: “It has no competitors?”

 You will sometimes read that Kubernetes is the “Linux of Cloud“.
 This assertion, in addition to displacing the importance of the Operating System in the IT to the orchestrator, also points out that, as with the O.S., an orchestrator’s war is raging.
 Or rather should we say “was” raging.

 Solutions such as Docker Swarm, Apache Marathon, Nomad HashiCorp, Red Hat OpenShift, Kontena have long fought for a slice of the pie.
 Each with its strengths.
-But when, starting in 2017 [insert a link / anchor to the “Timeline” box], more and more important companies have chosen Kubernetes for their modernization, naturally followed by the biggest players in the Cloud (and their ecosystem) a critical threshold has been crossed.
+But when, starting in 2017, more and more important companies have chosen Kubernetes for their modernization, naturally followed by the biggest players in the Cloud (and their ecosystem) a critical threshold has been crossed.
 Kubernetes won the war.
 He became factually the standard orchestrator.

 Sly, you retort, “So, why Kubernetes rather than any other?”

 First, because Kubernetes has a proven maturity and is based on a robust architecture.
 With more than 10 years of development and use, the solution is proven.
 At Google, it manages the approximately 2 billion instantiated containers each week for all of the group’s services – arguably the largest container platform in the world.

 Then, the community and the industry support it massively.
 Its adoption, support and popularity are unmatched in its market.
 It is estimated today that nearly 70% of companies have chosen Kubernetes to orchestrate their containerized architecture.
 This is what animate a community (Devs and Ops :)) and an ecosystem (publishers and hosts) perennial, right?